chandnijp/forkify/README.md

 # forkify

+Recipe app using an API to search for and like different recipes, view ingredients according to the number of people eating and add the ingredients to a shopping list.
+I have also implemented persistent data using localStorage, so all recipes and likes are saved on page reloads.

-Technologies Used: HTML5, CSS3, JavaScript ES6 & Food2Fork API
+Technologies Used: HTML5, CSS3, JavaScript ES6, Food2Fork API, NPM, Babel & Webpack

 Landing Page: